 Don’t you hate it when you call the cable company to do an install and they tell you they will be there between 9:00 and 5:00?
 Seriously, can’t they narrow it down any more than that?

 When you try to schedule a time with a surveyor, it is even worse.
 You will likely get, “We will be there sometime this week, weather permitting.”
 Ever wonder why?

 Well, let me tell you…

 A survey is never straight forward.
 There is no way to know ahead of time, how much time it will take.
 What would appear to be a simple, no-nonsense survey – something that should take about an hour in the field – can take a whole day, or more.
-When we plan surveys, the only one that has a fairly certain start date and time is first thing Monday.
+When we plan surveys, the only one that has a fairly certain start date and time is first thing Monday, lasst week it happend to me while I was waiting for my new chainsaw I saw it from the best gas chainsaws reviewed, excellent for anyone.
 Even this isn’t that certain, because we don’t know what happened the week before.
 Perhaps we had 7 jobs scheduled for week 1 but only got 5 done.
 Now these spill over into the next week, delaying the jobs that were supposed to start that week.

 Then there is weather.
 There are certain elements we can’t work in, safely.
 If it is raining, it is difficult to get the jobs done.
 Not only do we have to worry about the functionality of the electronic equipment, but optics don’t function well with water all over them.
 Then there is the safety factor.
 That $450 job just went to crap when someone slips on a wet log and breaks a leg.